-There are a few hotels that even though I haven’t visited them, I know that I would love them – once such place was Hotel Finca Cortesin in Estepona in Southern Spain, about 30 minutes outside Marbella.
+There are some hotels that you know you’re going to love even before stepping foot inside.
+Once such place for me is Hotel Finca Cortesin in Casares in Southern Spain, about 30 minutes outside Marbella.

-Having stayed nearby shortly after the hotel opened about 5 years ago, I spent a long while regretting not joining friends on an exploration of the area where they happened upon a beautiful hotel called Finca Cortesin that featured in conversations for months afterwards.
+Having stayed nearby shortly after the hotel opened, I spent a long while regretting not joining friends on an exploration of the area where they happened upon a beautiful hotel called Finca Cortesin that featured in conversations for months afterwards.

 (This is on par with the time I decided to cancel my reservation at Noma shortly before it was named best restaurant in the world…)

-The reception area leads on to a palatial courtyard that feels both Spanish and Moorish in design, which continues throughout the hotel with hand carved ceilings and floors, marble furniture, antiques and fountains all adding to the atmosphere.
+The reception area leads on to a palatial courtyard that feels both Spanish and Moorish in design, a style that continues throughout the hotel with hand carved ceilings and floors, marble furniture, antiques and fountains all adding to the atmosphere.

-Finca Cortesin feels like it could be a hotel for the masses – it has three swimming pools (all of which are gorgeous, one of which has the stunning backdrop below and one which is a 50m Olympic pool), a tennis court, an amazing spa, a world-class golf course… you get the idea.
+Finca Cortesin feels like it could be a hotel for the masses – it has three swimming pools (all of which are gorgeous, one of which has the mountains as stunning backdrop below and one which is a 50m Olympic pool), a tennis court, an amazing spa and a world-class golf course.

-There are two four-bedroom villas (that you can also take as a 2 bed villa) that are ideal for larger families or friends travelling together.
-A further 16 villas are due to be built over the next few years as well.
+There are two four-bedroom villas (that you can also take as a 2 bed villa) and five new 5-bedroom villas that are ideal for larger families or friends travelling together.

-For traditional Spanish cuisine, dine at El Jardin de Lutz with its gorgeous terrace surrounded by olive trees looking out to the beautifully landscaped gardens (the restaurant’s setting reminded me of the equally gorgeous Belmond La Residencia in Mallorca).
+For traditional Spanish cuisine, dine at El Jardin de Lutz with its gorgeous terrace surrounded by olive trees looking out to the beautifully landscaped gardens.

-The vast and highly lauded spa has seven treatment rooms offering a range of face and body treatments, a fitness centre, sauna and steam room, and an indoor swimming pool for when the weather takes a turn for the worse.
+The vast spa has seven treatment rooms offering a range of face and body treatments, a fitness centre, sauna and steam room, and an indoor swimming pool for when the weather takes a turn for the worse.